tensorflow/gnn/tensorflow_gnn/docs/guide/data_prep.md

 That makes `"_readout"` a good fit for storing the label, especially for tasks like link prediction in which there is no other single item in the `GraphTensor` that directly corresponds to the (source, target) pair in question.
-(The edge in question is usually removed, as to not leak the correct prediction.)
+(The edge in question is usually removed in case it exists, as to not leak the correct prediction.)

 ## Graph Sampling